Contact Us for a Free Consultation (213) 542-0979

 The vehicle to get this done is called a “demur.”
 The defense would file the demur.
 The judge would review whatever documents are available, and then the judge can make the decision to not file the case because this is a circumstance where they don't have any evidence supporting a criminal complaint.
 They don't' have any evidence supporting these charges.

 Another area where I've seen criminal cases dismissed is prosecutorial misconduct.
 Let's say the prosecutors cheat in some way.
-They don't turn over some information that they're supposed to.
+They need to turn over some information that they're supposed to.
 They suborn perjury from a witness.
-There's all sorts of areas where misconduct can occur through the prosecutors and that can cause a case to be dismissed.
+In many areas, misconduct can occur through the prosecutors, which can cause a case to be dismissed.

 Insufficient Evidence at Preliminary Hearing